taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 ### Allocate Host-Accessible Memory

 By default, memory allocations are physically or conceptually local to the offload target for performance reasons.
-You can configure the allocate info to enable host access to memory allocations.
-But please note that host-accessible allocations MAY slow down computation on GPU because of the limited bus bandwidth between the host memory and the device.
+You can configure the `structure.memory_allocate_info` to enable host access to memory allocations.
+But please note that host-accessible allocations *may* slow down computation on GPU because of the limited bus bandwidth between the host memory and the device.

 You *must* set `host_write` to `true` to allow streaming data to the memory.